 Liposuction may be performed under general anesthesia or sedation, or even with the patient completely awake.
 A specialist administers any anesthetic and monitors you throughout the procedure.

 Once the patient is properly sedated, Dr. Stratis makes small incisions in inconspicuous locations, with the intent to minimize any visible scars after the surgery is complete.
-Through these incisions, he infuses the tissues with a sterile liquid solution to reduce bleeding and allow for easier access to the treatment area.
+Through these incisions, he infuses the tissues with a sterile liquid solution to make the targeted fat firmer, constrict blood vessels, and dull sensation in the area.

 He then inserts a tube, called a cannula, into the tumescent tissue, using a back-and-forth motion to loosen the fat cells.
 These cells will be suctioned out through the cannula.